endjin/TeamCityPowerShell/README.md

 About
 =====

-TeamCityPowerShell is a series of 49 cmdlets that you can use to query TeamCity for information its state.
+TeamCityPowerShell is a series of 49 cmdlets that you can use to query TeamCity for information about its state.

 <pre>
 $parameters = @{